jwaliszko/ExpressiveAnnotations/README.md

                     indicating the order in which this attribute should be executed among others of its kind, i.e. ExpressiveAttribute.
 Value is optional and not set by default, which means that execution order is undefined.
+ErrorMessage      - Gets or sets an explicit error message string.
+A difference to default
+					behavior is awarness of new format specifiers, given in curly brackets, used to extract values of specified fields, e.g. {field}, {field.field}
+					within current model context.
+Braces can be escaped by double-braces, i.e. to output a { use {{ and to output a } use }}.
+The same logic works for messages provided in resources.
 ```

 Full API documentation *(probably not useful at all, since the note above covers almost exhaustively what is actually needed to work with EA)* generated with [Sandcastle](https://sandcastle.codeplex.com/) (with the support of [SHFB](http://shfb.codeplex.com/)), can be downloaded in the form of compiled HTML help file from [here](doc/api/api.chm?raw=true) (only C# API, no JavaScript there).